chrmei/examen-dvc/README.md

 - **Strict Train/Test Separation**: All preprocessing fitted only on training data to prevent data leakage
 - **Scaler Persistence**: Fitted scaler saved and reused for inference
 - **Data Validation**: Automatic handling of missing values, invalid dates, and data quality issues
-- **Reproducible Pipeline**: DVC ensures reproducibility across environments

-## Submission

-The exam submission will be the link to your DagsHub repository.
-Make sure to add `licence.pedago` as a collaborator with read-only access for grading.

-## Documentation

-For detailed implementation steps and execution plan, refer to `task/Plan.md`.